 For girls joining in Year 7, we offer both academic scholarships and scholarships in art, drama, music and sport.

 There are also awards and exhibitions for direct entry to the Sixth Form, including two full bursaries, kindly sponsored by HSBC, for Sixth Form applicants from state schools.

 If you are interested in being considered for a bursary, please indicate this on your application form and the Admissions Team will email you the relevant log-on details for our online application system.
 You will be notified if your application has been successful when places are offered.

 There is no need to make a separate application for an Academic scholarship as all girls are considered based on their performance in the Entrance Exam and Interview and their school report.
 Shortlisted girls will be contacted after the Entrance Exam and asked to attend a further short assessment consisting of a group and individual interviews.
 You will be notified if your daughter has been successful when places are offered.

 The drama, art, music and sport scholarships are usually worth 15% of fees and stay with a girl throughout her school career.
 You apply for your daughter to be entered for a scholarship and if your application is successful, you will be invited for an assessment.
-The specific criteria and the application form for each type of scholarship can be downloaded here (link to the Prospectus & Application Form page).
+The specific criteria and the application form for each type of scholarship can be downloaded here.
 These forms should be returned with your application form.
 You may apply for a scholarship after you have submitted your application form as long as it is before the applications deadline.